nikhilakki/Machine-Learning/README.md

 # Machine-Learning
-Collection of my classification and regression problems
+Collection of classification and regression problems